Agranat Commission: Commission

 It did not examine the later stages of the war when the IDF went on the offensive.

 On 31 December 1973, elections that had been delayed by the war took place.
 Likud, a new political party, won 39 seats in the Knesset.
 Newly elected Member of Knesset and one of the Likud founders, Reserve General Ariel Sharon gave a newspaper interview in which he was quoted as saying that he would disobey orders that he felt were against the interests of the State or his subordinates.
-This caused so much public concern that Sharon was asked to appear before the Commission, which accepted his testimony that the quote was in the context of a specific event which occurred under very exceptional circumstances.
+This caused so much public concern that Sharon was asked to appear before the Commission, which accepted his testimony that the quote was in the context of a specific event that occurred under very exceptional circumstances.

 Findings

 The commission's report was published in three parts.
 The interim report, released 1 April 1974, called for the dismissal of a number of senior officers in the IDF and caused such controversy that Prime Minister Golda Meir was forced to resign.
-The second part was published 10 July 1974 and contained the reasons for the conclusions of the first report.
+The second part was published on 10 July 1974 and contained the reasons for the conclusions of the first report.
 The final part of the report was published on 30 January 1975.
 One consequence of the Commission's investigation was the "Basic Law: The Army (1975)", clarifying the IDF's legal status.